jameshhehir/FYP/README.md

 # STL Viewer

-> Full stack Django/React/Redux app that is used to view STL files in the browser, analyze and save to leads list
+> Full stack Django/React/Redux app that is used to view STL files in the browser, analyze and save to details list

 ## Quick Start